damiendart/notes/synology.markdown

       Creating a daily scheduled task to run the `ntpdate -u -b [SOME-NTP-SERVER]` command as root seems to keep things in check.
     - Daily and weekly scheduled tasks should be run at night.
+  - Manually downloaded Python packages are regularly removed as part of some updates, so when reinstalling save time by keeping any source code in _~/src_ or any easily reachable folder.
   - When setting up DNS-O-Matic DDNS support in the _External Access_ control panel, use `all.dnsomatic.com` for the hostname and replace any `@` characters in the username with `%30`.